LDTI-UON/apeg_documentation/docs/About.md

 ## About

-The peer review platform is a living application developed by Paul Sijpkes.
+GEM is a living application developed by Paul Sijpkes.
 Paul is a member of the [BOLD Team](https://bold.newcastle.edu.au) at the University of Newcastle, Australia.

 ### Acknowledgements